victoriaboga/media-report/README.md

 ##SRC

-`./src` folder must contain one `.js` file and one `.css` file that have their name matching to that specified in `package.json -> name`.
+`./src` folder must contain at least `main.js` file.
+There you may write your code, but preferably write it in other files that are named according to their main Class and import them into main.js
+If you have a `.css` file that need to be included, import it into the top of `main.js` file via `require("./file/path/relative/to/main/js/file/styles.css")` which may include imports of other css files via `@import "./path/to/file.css"`.
+This `.css` file will be run through PostCSS.
-These two files are the ones that import content (via `require("path/to/module.js")` and via `@import "path/to/module.css";`) from other files located in the same folder/nested folders (if you need several files with classes) or act as the only js/css files for the module.
+These two files are the ones that import content (via `require("path/to/module.js")` or `import ClassName from "./class/path/ClassName.js"` and via `@import "path/to/module.css";`) from other files located in the same folder/nested folders (if you need several files with classes) or act as the only js/css files for the module.

 ### Commands (configured in package.json)